 You're Not Escaping Your Feelings.
 You're Finally Having Them.

-The emotion you're actually chasing when you pick up a romance novel — or an erotica story?
-It's not happiness.
+Contrary to what we tell ourselves, the emotion we're actually chasing when we pick up a romance novel isn't happiness.

 If you ask a romance reader why she reads romance, she will say "I just needed something light."
-She is currently on page 347 of a book that has made her cry four times, ugly-crying through many of them.
+She is currently on page 347 of a book series that has made her ugly cry four times.
 Light reading?
 Hmmm.

 Because it's safe.

-Our nervous system doesn't entirely distinguish between fictional loss and real loss - the grief response, the racing heart, the involuntary tears - but the part of our brain that tracks consequences knows perfectly well that nothing bad actually happened.
+Our nervous system doesn't really distinguish between fictional loss and real loss - the grief response, the racing heart, the tears - but the part of our brain that tracks consequences knows perfectly well that nothing bad actually happened.
 So we get the full emotional experience without any of the damage.
-Aristotle called this catharsis 2,400 years ago and the mechanism hasn't changed.²
+Aristotle called this catharsis 2,400 years ago.²

 Romance adds something tragedy doesn't: the guaranteed resolution.
-The HEA — happily ever after — is both a genre convention and a psychological contract.
-We agree to be devastated because the genre promises that it will resolve.
+The HEA - happily ever after - is both a genre convention and a psychological contract between the author and readers.
+We agree to be devastated because the genre promises that it will resolve...it's literally the definition of romance.
 Real life doesn't make that promise.

 Think of it as emotional weight training.
 We are lifting feelings heavier than anything in our daily life, in a gym where nobody actually gets hurt.
 Genius, right?